-Barnardo’s works with young carers and professionals across the Barnsley area, offering information, advice, advocacy, and support.
+Barnardo’s works with young carers across the Barnsley area, offering advice, advocacy, and support.
 You can find out more information about the Young Carers Service or call them on (01226) 770619.

 If you’re a young carer, you can access the service on a one-to-one basis or through a support group.
 Barnardo’s will give you a break from caring and a chance to socialise with other young carers who understand your situation.
 They’ll help you access play and learning in your own area.

-Barnardo’s will also make sure you have a voice – that you can influence how their service is delivered and help develop other services across the Children and Young People’s Trust, so that they better meet your needs and those of other young carers across the borough.
+Barnardo’s will also make sure you have a voice, so you can influence how their service is offered.
+Also helping develop other services across the Children and Young People’s Trust.
+This will help better meet your needs and those of other young carers across the borough.
 You can do this through the Young Carers Council.

 By working closely with young carers, Barnardo's gains a clear picture of their needs.
-They can then raise the awareness of agencies and the wider community to the role of young carers and to the support they need.
+They can raise awareness to agencies and the wider community about the role of young carers and to the support them.

-Barnardo's is happy to provide information and guidance to professionals and work proactively with children's social care to recognise when caring is becoming too much for the young carer and when their family may need extra support
+Barnardo's is happy to provide guidance to professionals and work with children's social care.
+Looking at when caring is becoming too much for the young carer and when their family may need extra support.

 Barnardo’s also provides a Sibling Support Service at the Priory Family Centre.
 The service offers group support to brothers and sisters of children with disabilities who live in the Barnsley area.